National Musings or My Amalgamated Life

 So, “De Colores, my name is Barbara Grubaugh”

 Calling all Light in the Desert Community Members!
-The Rectora for VDC#30 has been announced!
+VDC#32 is rapidly approaching!
 Get your team applications in!
+Pilgrims are needed!